An easy recipe and guidelines for making homemade raw dog food that you can tweak as necessary to what best fits your dog.

 - Activity Level

-- Adjustments for weight gain or weight loss (this graphic is helpful in that regard although discussing with your vet is probably best)
+- Adjustments for weight gain or weight loss (the graphic in this post is helpful in that regard although discussing with your vet is probably best)

 - Life Stage